 The Preferred Alternative would construct an 11-mile extension of the MAX system from Portland State University to Tigard and Bridgeport Village in Tualatin.
-Once opened in 2027, the project can provide the backbone for enhanced local bus service in the Southwest Corridor and will make substantial investments into the transportation infrastructure of the Southwest Corridor including:
+The project would provide the backbone for enhanced local bus service in the Southwest Corridor and would make substantial investments in the transportation infrastructure of the Southwest Corridor including:

 - a shared transitway that allows for express bus service from Beaverton and Hillsdale into downtown Portland

 - continuous sidewalks and protected bike lanes on both sides of Barbur from I-405 to Barbur Transit Center

 - improved pedestrian connections to the OHSU and VA complex on Marquam Hill and to Portland Community College’s Sylvania campus

 - a rebuilt driving surface for Barbur including reconstruction of two aged viaducts

 - greatly enhanced stormwater treatment along Barbur to support a cleaner Willamette River

 - a new operations and maintenance facility for TriMet MAX vehicles

 See the TriMet project website for more details on the light rail project.